Connect with others who understand.

 Nail and Skin Changes and Breast Cancer Treatment

-Medically reviewed by Mark Levin, M.D.
+Medically reviewed by Hailey Pash, APN-BC

 Written by Rebeca Schiller

-When you’re being treated for breast cancer, your skin, fingernails, and toenails may change in appearance, due to the side effects from treatments including chemotherapy, hormone-based therapies, targeted therapies, and radiation.
+When you’re being treated for breast cancer, your skin, fingernails, and toenails may change in appearance.
+This is due to the side effects of treatments, which can include chemotherapy, hormone-based therapies, targeted therapies, and radiation.

 As one MyBCTeam member wrote, “Can anyone comment on nail discoloration or loss of nails during chemo?
 I noticed my two thumbnails are developing a purplish half-moon shape at the nail bed near the cuticle.”
 Another member said, “I ended up losing both my big toenails.”

-If you’re facing breast cancer treatment, it’s important to understand the skin and nail changes that you may experience during your journey.
+If you’re undergoing breast cancer treatment, it’s important to understand the skin and nail changes that you may experience during your journey.
 If you notice any concerning changes, you should speak with your health care provider.

 How Skin and Nails May Be Affected